Skip to content

 Adaptation Solutions

-Adaptation measures must "not adversely affect the adaptation efforts of others."
-Proving this for UHI-related solutions requires quantitative analysis at building level - not regional averages.
+Adaptation measures must not adversely affect the adaptation efforts of others.
+Proving this for UHI-related solutions requires quantitative analysis at building level, not regional averages.

-A weather station 5km away cannot tell you the wind speed at pedestrian level next to your building, or the temperature difference between a shaded courtyard and an exposed south-facing facade.
+A weather station 5 km away cannot tell you the wind speed at pedestrian level next to your building, or the temperature difference between a shaded courtyard and an exposed south-facing facade.

-What Microclimate Modeling Provides
+What Microclimate Modelling Provides

 Temperature Mapping